Introduce the request_store gem to hold User.current and prevent data leakage in error messages

 Contributed by Holger Just.

-#3 Updated by Toshi MARUYAMA almost 4 years ago
+#3 Updated by Toshi MARUYAMA about 4 years ago

 Test fails on drone.io.